leventefrks/now-playing-spotify/README.md

 # Now Playing on Spotify

-You can see what i'm currently listening to on Spotify.
+What am I currently listening to?
+Come and check it out!
-So this feature on a couple of portfolio sites and I also wanted to recreate it.
+I saw this feature on a couple of portfolio sites and I also wanted to recreate it.

 ## Getting Started